IwanTen/L5-website/docs/reference/atan2.md

 # atan2()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the angle formed by a point, the origin, and the positive x-axis.

 `atan2()` is most often used for orienting geometry to the mouse's position, as in `atan2(mouseY, mouseX)`.
 The first parameter is the point's y-coordinate and the second parameter is its x-coordinate.